AI transfer learning introduction

 A practical consequence of this challenge is that often bespoke models must be trained for each use case, which can require expertise and resources that are often hard to find within an organisation.

-Figure 1: The specificity of AI models can mean that AI struggle to make sensible predictions for data that differ too much from the training data.
+Figure 1: The specificity of AI models can mean that AI struggles to make sensible predictions for data that differ too much from the training data.

 Figure 3: A neural network is comprised of a set of neurons that are connected in layers.
 Whilst individually, each neuron is quite simple, composing them together gives neural networks their immense ability to learn from complex data sources.

-Figure 4: Transfer learning with NNs involves first training a generic model whose weights are then frozen before being further learnt on a more specific task.
-The idea is that the secondary model can utilise learnt features from the first.
+Figure 4: Transfer learning with NNs involves first training a generic model whose weights are then frozen before being further learned on a more specific task.
+The idea is that the second model can utilise learned features from the first.

 Relating form to function